Reazzi/reazzi-landing-page/content/pages/index.md

     title: Reazzi
     subtitle: 'Real Quick, Real Eazy, Reazzi'
     text: >
-      Reazzi is here to make your mortgage woes disappear.
-We want to help you buy a house in a day.
-Buying your first home?
-Real eazy.
-Refinancing?
-Real eazy.
-Investing?
-Real Eazy.

-      Real quick.
-Real Eazi.
-Reazzi.
+      Reazzi paves the way to make your finances a cinch!
+Regardless of your experience or knowledge we’ll guide you to success.
+Whether you are a first home buyer uncertain on the home ownership journey or a seasoned investor looking to refinance your portfolio.

+      We're bring

+      Every step is Reazzi…*that is Real Quick, and Real Eazy.*
     actions: []
     media:
       type: ImageBlock